kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 	}

 **QUESTION: What types should this support?
 IEnumerable?
 IList?
 ICollection?**
+> lobetuf - I prefer ICollection<T>.
+While most times, IEnumerable<T> would be sufficient to do read-only work and iterate over the result set, I utilize ICollection<T> in my POCOs to allow modifying my collections before iterating and persisting back

 **QUESTION: Who is responsible for allocating the collection?
 Your code or Insight?
 Or either?**
+> lobetuf - I'd say that when returning results, Insight should allocate it; when I'm submitting data to be persisted, I should allocate it.

 You would probably return recordsets like this: